-The NICU Follow-Up Clinic is held in the Outpatient Rehabilitation Center at 2310 Statonsburg Road.
+The NICU Follow-Up Clinic is held in PDAY of the Children's Hospital.
 A map is mailed to the parent along with the notification of the child's appointment a week prior to the appointment date.
 The Outpatient Rehabilitation Center is located on the left in the map of medical campus below within one of the red circles.

 If the child is also scheduled for a hearing exam the same day as clinic appointment, the exams are held in the Rehabilitation Center on the map below.

 When a family arrives and finishes registration, the Clinic Coordinator greets and acquaints the family with the clinic process.